 Students are required to complete and submit a practical project which is worth 70% of their overall grade.
-This project will take place in class in the term after Christmas when students will develop and complete one part of the project e.g. a ceramic pot.
-During this time they will also develop ideas for a second part to their project e.g. a painting.
-This second finished piece will be completed in a five hour supervised exam.
-The completion dates for this work have not been fixed yet but will likely be in April/the beginning of May.
+This project will take place over twelve weeks in the term after Christmas when students will develop and complete one part of the project e.g. a ceramic pot.
+During this time working in class they will also develop ideas for a second part to their project e.g. a painting.
+This second finished piece will be completed in a five hour supervised exam at the end of April/beginning of May.